|

 What is Alternative Dispute Resolution (ADR)?

 - Facilitation involves an informal meeting between the individual or organization and the DEP program to ascertain if the parties can mutually resolve whatever differences separate them.
-The Office of Dispute Resolution structures the meeting so that it focuses on the issues and the ultimate goal, which may be to remediate a site, set a permit compliance schedule or resolve technical issues.
+The Office of Administrative Hearings and Dispute Resolution structures the meeting so that it focuses on the issues and the ultimate goal, which may be to remediate a site, set a permit compliance schedule or resolve technical issues.

 - Mediation involves the affected parties developing a joint resolution of the problem and agreeing on a future course of action.
-The Office of Dispute Resolution acts as an impartial third party to help the parties’ collaboratively problem-solve and explore options for resolution that may not previously have been considered.
+The Office of Administrative Hearings and Dispute Resolution acts as an impartial third party to help the parties’ collaboratively problem-solve and explore options for resolution that may not previously have been considered.

 back to top